What is a Family Office?

 A private family office can cost anything upwards of £500k per annum and therefore normally makes financial sense for clients with assets over £100m given the costs involved in establishing an in house team.
 Multi family offices where overheads are shared across a number of client families also provide a cost effective offering for wealthy families.

-The United States is well served by a multitude of hedge funds, asset managers and multi family offices with examples of family offices dating back to the 1800s and the Rockefellers.
 Exact numbers of family offices are hard to calculate, particularly because of the confidential nature of single family offices.
 What is clear though is that the number is increasing and it is driven by a variety of factors for example increasing wealth creation in Asia, the Middle East and other emerging markets; dissatisfaction with the service provision from banks; political unrest in certain jurisdictions; cultural changes affecting the family dynamic; improving technology and an increasingly international footprint for many businesses and families.

 Key location criteria for a Family Office